rwbutler/TypographyKit/README.md

 - [x] Use [Palette](https://github.com/rwbutler/TypographyKitPalette) to make the same colour scheme used programmatically available for use in Interface Builder. [[Details]](https://medium.com/@rwbutler/palette-for-typographykit-fd724f324c52)
 - [x] Define letter case as part of typography styles with [simple letter case conversion available](#letter-casing).
 - [x] Use either a PList or JSON to define your TypographyKit configuration.

+## What's new in TypographyKit 5.0.0?

+TypographyKit 5.0.0 drops support for iOS 9.0, updating the deployment target to 11.0 in line with Xcode 14.

 ## What's new in TypographyKit 4.0.0?